thomasSve/CarND-LaneLines-P1/writeup.md

 The pipeline to process image consisted of a total of 6 steps.

-First, I converted the images to grayscale.
+Firstly, I converted the input frame to grayscale
 ![alt text][gray_solidWhiteCurve]

-I added gaussian blur with kernel size 5
+Next I added gaussian blur to
 ![alt text][blur_solidWhiteCurve]

 Next I performed edge detection using Canny with low threshold equal to 50 and high threshold 150.